hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 The language is integrated with JetPM, a package manager that supports a Jet build system, conditional compilation, and workspaces.

-A JetPM package belongs to a *platform*.
+Different from packages in other package managers, a JetPM package belongs to a *platform*, and platforms do not coincide.

 ## Build system

-The package manifest locates Jet source files, enabling JetPM to build a project through a concise command such as `jetpm build`, resulting into artifact code.
+The package manifest locates Jet source files, enabling JetPM to build a project through a concise command such as `jet build`, resulting into artifact code.

 Here is an example package manifest: